-Thousands of students from all over the world journey to the home of Ashtanga in the city of Mysore, India to experience ‘Mysore Magic’.
-What magic you ask?
-The magic of Ashtanga yoga taught in the traditional way at the source.
+Thousands of students from all over the world journey every year to the home of Ashtanga in the city of Mysore, India.

 In a Mysore class the focus is on learning the Ashtanga sequence of poses to develop a ‘self-practice’.
 Students practice at their own pace while the teacher assists them with individual needs and introduces new poses when it is appropriate.

-‘Typical’ yoga classes where everyone is guided as a group came about when yoga was adapted to a familiar western format like a ‘gym-class’.
+‘Modern’ yoga classes where everyone is guided as a group came about when yoga was adapted to a familiar western format like an ‘aerobics-class’.
 In India, yoga was originally taught on an individual basis, teacher to student, because we all have different bodies, minds and needs.

 Here’s 10 reasons why Mysore classes work far better than group classes.
 Read on further for what to expect at a Mysore class and some answers to common questions.